2 RVCC staff members talking at a booth with visitors. Booth features colorful materials focused on consent and healthy relationships

 Logos of various educational, advocacy, and organization groups including Oregon National Guard, Futures Without Violence, Lewis & Clark College, Merced College, Sacramento State, California State University LA, California State University San Marcos, Western University, Northwestern University, Portland Community College, Cal Poly, Holy Family University, Westminster College, Mount Saint Mary's University, UAF, MUhlenberg College, Pomona College, SJSU, and others.

-I want to collaborate with RVCC
+I want to partner with RVCC

-Yay!
 We’d love to work with you.
 We partner with campus, community, statewide, and national orgs to provide technical assistance, facilitate workshops, develop custom campaigns, tabling toolkits, artwork, and curriculum to enhance your impact.

 Colorful rainbow background with black and pink text promoting the 'Creative Preventionist Campus Summit' virtual event, scheduled for Tuesday, July 14, 2026, from 8:30am to 2pm PDT and 11:30am to 5pm EDT, emphasizing the theme 'Time to Get Creative'.